Shiitake: benefits, dosage, contraindications

 Antibacterial

 The shiitake mushroom is prescribed in various forms.
-It can be injected as a solution (1 mg/ampoule) or ingested in the form of a tablet, capsule, concentrate, powder extract, syrup, tea, wine, and/or medicinal dish.
+It can be injected as a solution (1 mg/vial) or taken orally as a tablet, capsule, concentrate, powdered extract, syrup, tea, wine, and/or medicinal dish.
 The anticancer effect of lentinan is highly dose-dependent.
-The standard dose of dried fruiting bodies in tea or mushroom dishes is 6 to 16 g, equivalent to about 90 g of fresh fruiting bodies.
-In tablet form, the dosage is usually 2 g tablets taken at 2 to 4 tablets/day.
-The tablets are generally made from a dried aqueous extract of the mycelium or fruiting bodies as the drying concentrates lentinan and other active principles.
+The standard dose of dried fruiting body in tea or in mushroom dishes is 6 to 16 g, which is equivalent to about 90 g of fresh fruiting body.
+In tablet form, the dosage is generally in 2 g tablets at a rate of 2 to 4 tablets/day.
+Tablets are typically made from a dried aqueous extract of the mycelium or fruiting bodies because drying concentrates lentinan and other active constituents.

 Interactions